 As artists, educators and art therapists we bring not only an educational and aesthetic approach to working with young people, but also a therapeutic lens that enables us to design and implement projects that are developmentally informed, culturally relevant, inclusive of diverse backgrounds and abilities, equitable in access, sensitive to emotional and psychological concerns, and trauma-informed.

 'The story is a machine for empathy.
 In contrast to logic or reason, a story is about emotion that gets staged over a sequence of dramatic moments, so you empathize with the characters without really thinking about it too much.
 It is a really powerful tool for imagining yourself in other people's situations.'

 Art is a form of narrative that both embodies and transcends history and culture.
 It is a language that is both universal and inclusive, and a vehicle for communication and exchange.

 Art has the ability to make seen what is often overlooked.
 To make heard what is often silenced.
 We believe that art can promote awareness, encourage discourse, incite action, and inspire change.
 Art opens us up to different perspectives and endless possibilities.
-It is another tool for developing empathy and Empathy is what compels us to take action and create change in the world around us.
+It is another tool for developing empathy and empathy is what compels us to take action and create change.

-We harness the power of art to explore justice in our communities.
-Through the act of making art, sharing art, and engaging others in these activities we are able to use creativity to ask questions, to promote dialogue, and to generate solutions in a
+We mobilize the power of art to address injustice in our communities.
+Through the act of making art, sharing art, and engaging others in these activities we are able to use creativity to ask questions, to promote dialogue, and to generate solutions.